apify/apify-docs/sources/academy/webscraping/scraping_basics_python/01_devtools_inspecting.md

 ### Make your own news

-Open a news website, such as the [CNN](https://cnn.com).
-Use the Console to change headings of some of the articles.
+Open a news website, such as [CNN](https://cnn.com).
+Use the Console to change the headings of some articles.

 <details>
   <summary>Solution</summary>

   1. Go to [cnn.com](https://cnn.com).
   1. Activate the element selection tool.
-  1. Click on the heading.
+  1. Click on a heading.
-  1. Send the higlighted element to the **Console** using the **Store as global variable** option from the context menu.
+  1. Send the highlighted element to the **Console** using the **Store as global variable** option from the context menu.
   1. In the console, type `temp1.textContent = 'Something something'` and hit **Enter**.

   ![DevTools exercise result](./images/devtools-exercise-cnn.png)